Lingo4G or Lingo3G?

 I have a collection of 1 million research papers and I'd like to extract topics for up to 200k-document subsets at once.
 Which engine can handle that task?

 Only Lingo4G can handle topic extraction for such large subsets of your collection.
-Its on-disk index makes it possible to analyze hundreds of thousands of documents with limited memory footprint.
+Its on-disk index makes it possible to analyze hundreds of thousands of documents within a limited memory footprint.

 Lingo3G with its in-memory processing model is not suitable for inputs exceeding 10 MB of text.